 The global impact of Covid19 on everyone has, without doubt, had a major impact, and here at Chameleon it is no different.
 We understand the uncertainty this is creating as many Governments and countries of the world have issued advice against non–essential travel

-Thank you for your support and understanding at this time and keep safe!
+For those clients already booked - thank you for your support and understanding at this time and keep safe!
 If you need any further advice please contact us – we are still working but like most people we are doing this from home, alternatively use the link for WHO below, or even your Government travel advisory service (such as Foreign & Commonwealth Office – FCO)

 Can I still book a holiday with you?